dtudk/pythonsupport-page/docs/uninstall/macos/python.rst

+.. _python-uninstall-mac:

 Uninstalling Python
 =========================================

 .. note::

-   If you are running Python using Miniconda, you will have to :ref:`uninstall Miniconda <uninstall-conda>`.
+   If you are running Python using Miniconda, you will have to :ref:`uninstall Miniconda <python-uninstall>`.

 Deleting Python might be helpful in the following scenarios.

 * Your current Python installation is not working correctly.
 * You have several versions of Python that conflict with each other.
 * You have tried to install Python, but something went wrong, and you want to start from scratch.

 Follow the steps below to delete Python.

 A version of Python comes pre-installed with {{ macos }}.
 The operating system uses this version of Python and should *not* be deleted.
 Other versions of Python may be deleted using a script supplied here.